 Instructions

-- Preheat grill (or grill pan) on medium heat.
-Brush zucchini and chicken breasts with oil and season with salt and pepper.
-Grill zucchini for 6 minutes, until grill-marked and crisp-tender, and cook chicken until no longer pink inside (or registers 160º F – it’ll rise another 5º as it rests), 8-12 minutes, flipping once.
-Chop chicken and zucchini into bite-sized pieces.
+- Heat a large pan on medium heat.
+Season chicken with 1 tsp kosher salt and the pepper.
+Add 2 tbsp oil to pan, and once it's shimmering hot, cook chicken until no longer pink inside (or registers 160º F – it’ll rise another 5º as it rests + cooks in the enchiladas), 8-12 minutes, flipping once.
+Chop chicken into bite-sized pieces.

-- Spread 1 cup of the sauce in bottom of a 9×13” baking pan.
+- Spread 1 cup of the white enchilada sauce in bottom of a 9×13” baking pan.

-- Lay the tortillas on a flat work surface and divide the chicken and zucchini equally among them, positioning the filling in a line along the centre.
+- Lay the tortillas on a flat work surface and divide the chicken equally among them, positioning the filling in a line along the centre.
 Set aside 1 cup of cheese for topping, then divide the remaining cheese among tortillas.
 Drizzle 12 tbsp of the sauce on top of the filling (2 tbsp per tortilla), then fold in the edges and roll them up.
 Nestle them into the baking pan, seam side down, as you roll them.
-Pour the rest of the sauce over top of the enchiladas, sprinkle with reserved cheese, and then bake for about 30 minutes, until sauce is bubbling and filling is heated through.
+Pour the rest of the sauce over top of the enchiladas, sprinkle with reserved cheese, cover with foil, and then bake for 25 minutes, then uncover and bake 15 minutes or until cheese is bubbling and golden.

 Nutrition